Build a Custom Named Entity Visualizer with Google NLP

-Entity SEO has been a hot topic since at least 2012/13 when Google released its knowledge graph and the Hummingbird algorithm.
-It’s a building block concept to semantic SEO and NLU/NLP.
-We even recently saw the term “entity” at least a few dozen times in the leaked Google API modules.
-This tutorial will generally assume you have a basic understanding of entities and natural language processing.
-If not, head over to these two resources: Entity SEO, and Natural Language Processing.
+Entity SEO has been a hot topic since at least 2012–13, when Google released its Knowledge Graph and the Hummingbird algorithm.
+It’s a core concept for semantic SEO and NLU/NLP.
+The term “entity” appeared dozens of times in the leaked Google API modules.
+This tutorial assumes you have a basic understanding of entities and natural language processing.
+If not, see these two resources: Entity SEO and Natural Language Processing.

 Entity SEO